-I am a Professor of Primary Care Resarch in the Centre for Primary Care of the Division of Population Health, Health Services Research and Primary Care.
-I was Principal Investigator, Director and Centre Lead of the £6,208,281 NIHR Greater Manchester Primary Care Patient Safety Translational Research Centre from 2012-2017 (GM PSTRC).
-I am Director and Principal Investigator of the £6,699,539 NIHR Patient Safety Translational Research Centre (GM PSTRC) from 1 August 2017- 31 May 2021.
+I am a Professor of Primary Care Research in the Centre for Primary Care & Health Services Research of the Division of Population Health, Health Services Research and Primary Care.
+I was Principal Investigator and Director of the NIHR Greater Manchester Primary Care Patient Safety Translational Research Centre from 2012-2017 (GM PSTRC).
+I am Principal Investigator and Director of the NIHR Greater Manchester Patient Safety Translational Research Centre (GM PSTRC) from 1 August 2017- 31 May 2021.
 I continue to have a role in the GMPSTRC, which runs to 31 March 2023 with a focus on capacity development, research and supervision.
 I am a member of multiple NIHR capacity development and leadership committees/groups/forums.

-I am Professor of Primary Care Research at the University of Canberra for 3 years until December 2017 and had an honorary contract as Professor of Primary Care Research at the University of Melbourne for 5 years until December 2017.
+I was Professor of Primary Care Research at the University of Canberra for 3 years until December 2017 and had an honorary contract as Professor of Primary Care Research at the University of Melbourne for 5 years until December 2017.
 I was an honorary senior researcher at the University of Heidelberg from 2010-2017.
 I am a member of the Piperska Rational Prescribing group (http://www.piperska.org).

 I have grant income £23,250,000.
 I have an H-Index of 35 with >250 pblications generating > 18000 citations.